 - 1. The majority of campus services and programs are housed in accessible buildings.

 - 2. The following buildings are not accessible to persons with mobility impairment.

 - a.
 Bonner House

 - b.
 Observatory

 - c.
+Sarvay Residence Hall

+- d.
 Wooddell Residence Hall

-- d.
+- e.
 Mill St. Hall

-- e.
+- f.
 ALEF House I

-- f.
+- g.
 ALEF House II

-- g.
+- h.
 Marsh Upward Bound House

+- i.
+Grant House I

-- h.
-Grant House
+- j.
+Grant House II

-- 3. The following buildings are partially accessible to persons with mobility impairment.
+- The following buildings are partially accessible to persons with mobility impairment.
 Carter Center The elevator in the Carter Center is not ADA-compliant; therefore access to classrooms on the second floor of the building is limited to only some wheelchairs.

 Maintenance Building Although this building has a ramp, fully accessible bathrooms can be found on the main floor of the Fine Arts Building located next to the Carter Center.

 - 4. In the event a student with a mobility impairment needs to access a service housed in one of the inaccessible or partially inaccessible buildings, the student should contact the designated responsible person or the campus Disability Director to administer an accommodation which allows the student meaningful access to the service.